 1. Register for the Vermont roster of non-licensed, non-certified psychotherapists and request permission to test.

-All individuals who provide psychotherapy services must register for the Office’s roster of non-licensed, non-certified psychotherapists using the online portal.
+All individuals who provide psychotherapy services must register for the Board’s roster of non-licensed, non-certified psychotherapists using the online portal.
 Applicants must submit transcripts indicating they have met the educational requirements as well as a signed and scanned copy of the disclosure document.
 There is no application fee to register.
-You must be on the roster before engaging in supervised practice; any supervision hours accumulated prior to approval will not be considered by the Office.
+You must be on the roster before engaging in supervised practice; any supervision hours accumulated prior to approval will not be considered by the Board.

 2. Accrue supervised experience.

 Training counselors must complete 3,000 hours of supervised clinical experience in no less than two years, including 2,000 hours of direct client contact.
 They must receive at least one hour of face-to-face supervision for every 30 hours of accrued experience from an approved supervisor and at least 50 hours must be on an individual basis.
 The supervisor must be a CMHC or other allied mental health professional approved by the Board with a valid license in good standing for at least three years.
 More information about supervision requirements can be found in the application instructions document.

 The Board requires all Vermont licensure applicants to pass both the National Counselor Exam (NCE) and the National Clinical Mental Health Counselor Examination (NCMHCE) administered by the National Board for Certified Counselors (NBCC).
 While the NCE is a general multiple-choice exam testing counseling knowledge, the NCMHCE is a simulation-based exam that tests for advanced mental health counseling skills and learning.
 The NBCC provides online handbooks for both the NCE and the NCMHCE with detailed information on the exam content, format, and process.